 16 Oct 2013

-The stable, long-term returns offered by Australia’s major infrastructure projects are a good match for the Gulf Cooperation Council’s (GCC) sovereign wealth funds, according to the Australian Trade Commission (Austrade).
+The stable, long-term returns offered by Australia’s major infrastructure projects are a good match for the Gulf Cooperation Council’s (GCC) sovereign wealth funds, according to the Australian Trade and Investment Commission (Austrade).

 “The recent success by a consortium, including a Gulf sovereign wealth fund, in a A$5 billion joint bid in New South Wales is further evidence of mounting interest in Australia’s major infrastructure landscape,” said Gerard Seeber, Austrade’s Consul General and Senior Trade Commissioner in Dubai.

 “Interest is strong among significant investors from the Gulf who, alongside Canada, are considered Australia’s key markets for infrastructure financing,” Mr Seeber added.

 GCC sovereign wealth funds are valued at US$1.6 trillion and growing, making up one-third of global assets held by sovereign wealth funds.